Crockpot Rotel Dip

 • Serves 12 as an appetizer

-• Easy to double for parties
+• Easy to double for a large crowd

 • Can be made in the crockpot or on the Stove-Top